recluze/graphics-design-roadmap/README.md

 * If you move towards the area of animations and video, music is impermissible.
 * Design promoting any impermissible event/idea is also impermissible.

+## Course Link

+If you agree, please join the course here:

 ## Endnote